l3xq/DevDocs/Win-to-Ubuntu-local-server.md

 ## Server
-The so-called server is refurbished laptop that I've used up until recently [i7-4720HQ, 16GB RAM & 256 SSD].
+The so-called server is refurbished laptop that I've used up until recently _**[Eq: i7-4720HQ, 16GB RAM & SSD]**_.
 The router is 1G, Huawei-something (the devil is in the details, right?
 Security is important!)

 I was surprised by the unexpected power that headless Ubuntu brought - and it stays extremely quiet while under quite a bit of load.

-**Workflow**
+_**Workflow**_
-    At this point, the only job of the server is to serve :troll: in local emulated environment SugarCRM projects, and from time to time some Django/Node.
+    At this point, the only job of the server is to serve :troll: in local emulated environment PHP projects, and from time to time some Django/Node.
 Which I access from my Windows machine, using a combination of emulation and SSH (GitBash, WinSSHfs, PHPStorm, Workbench)...

     For now only unresolved questions are how do I bind my local server with only one internal IP, and how to resolve double V-Hosts after IPs have been sorted out (So only a bit of research...)